On bounded depth proofs for Tseitin formulas on the grid; revisited: Proof of the Switching Lemma

 \begin{definition}[signature] Let~$v$ be a center in the support of~$J_j$.
 The \emph{signature} of such a center~$v$ consists of~$9$ bits. \begin{enumerate} \item The first bit is~$1$ if and only if~$v$ is a chosen center. \item The following four bits indicate in what directions~$J_j$ has information pieces incident to~$v$. \item The final four bits indicate for each direction whether there is an edge in~$J_j$ incident to~$v$. \end{enumerate} \end{definition}

-\begin{remark} Note that the stage $j$, although mentioned in the definition, is \emph{not} part of the signature (as it was in \cite{jhtseitin}).
-This change is mandated by our desire to get a tighter bound which requires a smaller signature. \end{remark}
+\begin{remark} Note that the stage~$j$, although mentioned in the definition, is \emph{not} part of the signature (as it was in \cite{jhtseitin}).
+This change is mandated by our desire to get a tighter bound which requires that the signature of a single center is of constant size.
+Furthermore note that the signature of~$v$ does not include the identity of~$v$.
+In the following we only read signatures in combination with a fixed center~$v$; we assume that the signatures are ordered on the auxiliary information as we process these centers. \end{remark}